-The Karring – Nyman SUNSTAR Guidor Award, sponsored by the Sunstar Foundation, is a new award offered for the first time in 2017 through the IADR Periodontal Research Group.
+The Karring – Nyman SUNSTAR Guidor Award, sponsored by the Sunstar Foundation, was a new award offered for the first time in 2017 through the IADR Periodontal Research Group.

 The Karring – Nyman SUNSTAR Guidor Award aims at supporting research within the field of oral tissue regeneration.
 The award consisting of 10,000 Euro, will be conferred on an annual basis and in a competitive way, based on an application for a research project within the field of oral tissue regeneration.